Sammy Crooks: Club career

 In 1935, Arsenal attempted to sign Crooks and Tom Cooper in exchange for Alex James, but the deal fell through as Arsenal required a cash payment as well which Derby were not prepared to meet.

 Crook's playing career was interrupted by World War II, but he made a handful of league appearances in the 1946–47 season before retiring.
-He was unlucky to miss Derby's FA Cup win of 1946 due to a knee injury, having scored in all of the earlier rounds.

-Management
+He was unlucky to miss Derby's FA Cup win of 1946 due to a knee injury sustained in an earlier round against Aston Villa, having scored in all of the earlier rounds.
+Despite featuring in the practice match prior to the game, he was not considered fit enough to play in the final.
+Crooks believed that he was just a week away from being fit enough to have been able to feature, despite the possibility he may not have been risked in any scenario.

-In December 1949, Crooks moved into management with Retford Town.
+In total, he made 448 appearances for Derby, scoring 110 goals.